rhysd/actionlint/README.md

    |                 ^~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -->

-actionlint tries to catch errors as much as possible and make false positives as minimal as possible.
+Basically all you need to do is running `acitonlint` command in your repository. actionlint automatically detects workflows in your repository and reports errors in them. actionlint focuses on finding out mistakes.
+It tries to catch errors as much as possible and make false positives as minimal as possible.

 # Why?